agascoig/MinimalFFT.jl/README.md

 ```
 Benchmark Procedure:

-julia> using MinimalFFT, BenchmarkTools
+using MinimalFFT, BenchmarkTools

-julia> N=1<<20;x=randn(N)+1.0im*randn(N);
+N=1<<20;x=randn(N)+1.0im*randn(N);

-julia> P=plan_fft(x);
+P=plan_fft(x);

-julia> @btime (P * x);
+@btime (P * x);
 ```

 These were obtained on an Apple Mac Mini M4 Pro processor.

 Performance was significantly better (7x) with a Stockham-style radix-2 FFT than a Cooley-Tukey algorithm, probably due to less memory conflicts (no need to do bit reversal or load/store conflicts), prefetching, or better vectorization.

-Without a real planner, the performance for small block sizes or non-power of two sizes is much worse than FFTW since the Bluestein algorithm is always being used, and always with a radix-2 backend.
+test/test17.jl shows planned performance comparisons with FFTW.
+For small block sizes, the performance is much worse than FFTW.
+Larger block sizes are approximately twice as slow as FFTW.

+Attempts to improve performance by pre-allocating buffers failed.
+Of course, the stockham.jl routines could be recoded in assembly language to speed things up.

+The Rader algorithm is slow, but is included for reference, as it is similar to the Winograd decomposition for generating butterfly operations.

 ![](./bench/small_block.svg)

 ![](./bench/large_block.svg)

-I am planning, pun intended, to get insight from the RustFFT project to implement a planner.

 ## Prime Factor Algorithm

-A modern approach to the FFT is to use the Prime Factor Algorithm with CTA for each radix.
+A modern approach to the FFT is to use the Prime Factor Algorithm with CTA for each radix, which is done by this package.
+The code uses a non-standard scrambling/descrambling instead of Good-CRT with lookup table.
+See these documents for a summary:

-I am now implementing this.

 [PFA 2 decomposition](https://agascoig.github.io/MinimalFFT.jl/pfa2.html)